IHE/ITI.MHD/input/pagecontent/ITI-67.md

 If the Full-Text Search Option is supported, the `full-text` search parameter specifies terms or phrases used to search the textual content of the document available via `DocumentReference.content.attachment.url` in the documents managed by the Document Responder.
 The Document Responder must match the `full-text` search parameter in combination with any metadata-based search parameters defined in the same query (i.e. a document is considered a match only if it matches both the full-text search and the metadata-based filter parameters).

+The Full-Text Search is performed on the human-readable textual content of the document.
+Technical representations such as XML or JSON, markup elements, identifiers, codes and other content that is not presented to the reader are not considered searchable content.
+Text extraction using OCR is optional.

 The search rules for the [full-text search parameter](./SearchParameter-DocumentReference-Full-Text-Search.html) SHALL follow the [ODATA Search](https://docs.oasis-open.org/odata/odata/v4.0/cs01/part1-protocol/odata-v4.0-cs01-part1-protocol.html#_The_$search_System) specification with the following additions: